+For example, a very white center electrode porcelain color could indicate an intake air leak or carburetion problem for that cylinder.
 Do not attempt to diagnose such problems yourself.
-Instead, take the ATV to a Yamaha dealer.
+Instead, take the machine to a Yamaha dealer.
 You should periodically remove and inspect the spark plug because heat and deposits will cause the spark plug to slowly break down and erode.
-If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with the specified plug.
+If electrode erosion becomes excessive, you should replace the spark plug with one of the proper type.

-Specified spark plug: BR8ES (NGK)
+Standard spark plug: BR8ES (NGK)